AurelienGauffre/wandb_minimalist_example/README.md

 ```bash
 python train.py --config config_sweep.yaml
 ```
-** The string'sweep'has to be inside the config sweep file name for the training script to know that it should use a sweep run.**
+**The string 'sweep' has to be inside the config sweep file name for the training script to know that it should use a sweep run.**

 ## Additional Resources